bradleyjamesryan/VASP_Vibrations/GIF_Generation/README.md

 2. Generate images with Matlab
     1. Open the "extractedForMatlab" file from step 1
-    1. Copy and paste the contents of this document into "plotImagesForGIF_FTIR_Raman_V3.m" after line 8
+    1. Copy and paste the contents of this document into "CreateImagesForGIF_FTIR_Raman.m" after line 8
     1. Change the top of the script to the appropriate paths
     1. Run MATLAB code